Keep the spark, the connection, and the sensuality in your relationship.

 Marriage is challenging enough.
 Everyone can use a tip or two to keep things fresh, alive, passionate, and connected!
-After connecting with thousands of women and men on my Facebook Page, here are the best ways to keep your relationship vibrant:

 1. Don't give up the newness of your relationship.